WOUND CARE SPECIALISTS IN PHILADELPHIA, PA

 - Provide wound care treatment to the patient

-- Monitor and adjust (if needed)
+- Monitor effectiveness of current treatment and adjust accordingly (if needed)

 Different Types of Wounds